ensc-mobi/MovieNative/README.md

 # MovieNative

-Basic example demonstrating how to fetch an API in a React Native application.
+Basic React Native app demonstrating how to fetch an API created with ASP.NET Core MVC.

 Uses data from [this website](https://enscmovie.azurewebsites.net/Movies).